VCCE/VCC/acia/ReadMe.txt

 File mode allows reading or writing to/from a windows file.

+Important.
+You must turn off local echo to use File Mode with the os9 /t2 device before using is to move data to/from windows files. 'xmode /t2 -echo'  Failure to do so will result in I/O errors and possible hangs.

 There are two file modes,  File Read and File Write.
 When file read is set writes to acia are ignored.
 When file write is set reads from acia always return null chars in binary mode